haproxy/haproxy/doc/lua-api/index.rst

   :param string filename: the filename that reference the map entries.
   :param string key: the key which will be deleted.

+.. js:function:: core.get_info()

+  **context**: body, init, task, action, sample-fetch, converter

+  Returns HAProxy core informations.
+We can found information like the uptime, the pid, memory pool usage, tasks number, ...

+  These information are also returned by the management sockat via the command "show info".
+See the management socket documentation fpor more information about the content of these variables.

+  :returns: an array of values.

 .. js:function:: core.now()

   **context**: body, init, task, action